Healthdirect Symptom Checker

 Accessibility

-Heuristic reviews conducted to identify usability issues and iterate designs before proceeding to more resource-intensive usability testing.
+Conducted heuristic reviews to identify usability issues before resource-intensive testing

-Implemented soothing color schemes that are sensitive to user emotions
+Applied soothing colour schemes sensitive to user emotions

 The usability testing revealed that the encouragement screen functioned as a good step in adding a human voice and propelling users to progress.